ewowi/StarDocs/docs/StarBase/GettingStarted.md

   # - toc
 ---

-## Follow these steps to get StarMod and StarLight running
+## Follow these steps to get StarBase or StarLight running

 **1. Acquire a firmware binary (bin)**